-The Biden administration has faced sharp criticism over rising gasoline prices, but it has “no immediate plans” to tap into emergency reserves or limit energy exports outside of the United States, the Energy Department told CNBC several weeks ago.
-President Joe Biden remained noncommittal last week on ordering a Strategic Petroleum Reserve (SPR) release.
+The Biden administration has faced sharp criticism over rising gasoline prices, but it has “no immediate plans” to tap into emergency reserves or limit energy exports outside the United States, the Energy Department told CNBC this week.

-The Biden administration’s chief plan to ease surging gasoline prices was to persuade OPEC-plus to agree to boost production more sharply to reduce the supply crunch, but thus far, that plan has failed.
+The Biden administration’s chief plan to ease surging high gasoline prices was to persuade OPEC-plus to agree to boost production more sharply to reduce the supply crunch, but, so far, that plan has failed.

 “There are limitations to what any president can do, as it relates to gas prices,” White House press secretary Jen Psaki told reporters on Oct.
 22, adding that the administration was continuing to engage with OPEC-plus countries to boost supplies.

 Earlier in October, OPEC-plus announced it would hold fast to the terms of an earlier agreement to boost oil production gradually—by 400,000 barrels per day (bpd) for the month of November—ignoring calls from the Biden administration to pump more crude.

 Meanwhile, oil prices fell by around 1 percent on Oct.
 27 after industry data showed crude oil stockpiles rose more than expected and fuel inventories unexpectedly increased last week in the United States.